DETROIT TRANSIT HISTORY

 optimism approaching the waning months of the

-administration, which took office in January of 1974.
-The negotiations would soon
+which took office in January of 1974.
+The negotiations would soon sour, as conflicts

-just added to the revised 1974 City Charter.
-Employee personnel issues, and the
+to the revised 1974 City Charter.
+Employee personnel issues, and the protection of the

 Ironically, in July of the same year, the city-owned

-be reorganized under Detroit's newly revised 1974 City Charter.
-The new revision
+reorganized under Detroit's newly revised 1974 City Charter.
+The new revision would turn

-charter, this new arrangement allowed the City to finance any of the department's
+arrangement allowed the City to finance any of the department's remaining operational

-entire region never materialized, and the anticipated take-over of the city-owned
+region never materialized, and the anticipated take-over of the city-owned system by

 Although